olimorris/onedarkpro.nvim/README.md

 ### Setting a theme

-Currently, there are four colorschemes that come with the theme:
+Currently, there are four themes that come with the colorscheme:

 - `onedark`
 - `onelight`
 - `onedark_vivid`
 - `onedark_dark`

-A colorscheme can be set with:
+A theme can be set with:

 ```lua
 vim.cmd("colorscheme onedark")